rushilrawat/rushilrawat/README.md

 ---

 ## 🚀 About Me
-- 🏫 Freshman at the [University of Massachusetts Amherst](https://www.umass.edu/), Class of 2028.
+- 🏫 Sophomore at the [University of Massachusetts Amherst](https://www.umass.edu/), Class of 2028.
 - 🎓 Graduated from DPS Noida (Head Boy '24) with a strong background in leadership and innovation.
 - 🧠 Passionate about Data Science, Machine Learning, and Frontend Development.
 - 🏆 Winner of multiple hackathons & innovation awards including the **INSPIRE MANAK Award** by the Department of Science & Technology, Govt. of India.